anupamguptacal/cse332-p2-goldenaxe/src/p2/writeup/WriteUp.md

 <pre>TODO</pre>

 ### ChainingHashTable ###
-Your ChainingHashTable takes as an argument to its constructor the type of "chains" it uses.
-Which type of chain between MTFList, BST, and AVL Tree do you think works best on average?
-For this question, we only want your intuition.
-(There are no wrong answers here as long as you back up your answer.)
-You do not need to actually do an experiment, but you are welcome to if you like.
+Your ChainingHashTable should take as an argument to its constructor the type of "chains" it uses.
+Determine which type of chain is (on average) best: an MTFList, a BST, or an AVL Tree.
+Explain your intuition on why the answer you got makes sense (or doesn't!).
 <pre>TODO</pre>

 ### Hash Functions ###